dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-There is obviously much more to Docker than I have managed to describe in this short description, but we will focus mostly on these aspects of Docker in this presentation, since these are the most useful features that you should be familiar if you want to boost your development experience with Drupal using Docker.
+There is obviously much more to Docker than I have managed to describe in this short description, but we will focus mostly on these aspects of Docker in this presentation, since these are the most useful features that you should be familiar with if you want to boost your development experience with Drupal using Docker.

 ---